open-energy-transition/grid-mapping-starter-kit/README.md

 > We provide one on one workshop to help you get started.
 Please [contact the maintainer](https://github.com/Ly0n) of this repository to book a free training session.

 **⚠️ Please note that the Overpass Turbo script provided with this starter kit is optimised for transmission grid mapping.
-Lines on poles below 90 kV are not visualised in JOSM and should not be mapped. ⚠️**
+Lines on towers below 90 kV are not visualised in JOSM and should not be mapped with the standard configuration of this script. ⚠️**

 ## Setup Mapping Environment
 1. Install the latest version of JOSM on your machine.
 [Download here](https://josm.openstreetmap.de/).